IOTdatabox/Credential/Business/Bid Template.md

 ## BlockChain

-Hello Roland, I am a Blockchain and Cryptocurrency expert who is having +10 years of experience.
+Hello, I am a Blockchain and Cryptocurrency expert who is having +10 years of experience.
 I have rich hands on experience worked on Binance, Coinbase pro, STEX, ICO, Tron …etc cryptocurrence exchange platforms using RESTful, pancakeswap, uniswap, simpleswap api…etc.
 My skills are ETH, BTC, EGLD(Elrond), Dapp, TRON, DEFI, NFT, SOLIDITY, Smart contracts, ICO, TOKENS, …etc.
 I have successfully completed lots of cryptocurrency projects such as cryptocurrency exchange systems, cryptocurrency trading bots, deploying the smart contract and many other custom Blockchain solutions.
-Please check my reviews then you can believe my skills.
 I am ready to start working for you.
 Looking forward to hearing you.